europeana/Labs/_posts/apps/2014-03-29-EuropeanaConnect-Annotation.md

 contact:
   name: "For more information, or to give feedback, please contact: [Rainer Simon](rainer.simon@ait.ac.at?subject=ThoughtLab:%20EuropeanaConnect%20Annotation%20Tool%20feedback)"
 ---
-**Disclaimer** The EuropeanaConnect Annotation Suite is now a stable tool renamed as Annotorious.
-For more details see the [Annotorious entry] (http://labs.europeana.eu/apps/Annotorious-FLOSS/)
+**Please Note:** The EuropeanaConnect Annotation Suite is now a stable tool renamed as Annotorious.
+For more details see the [Annotorious entry](http://labs.europeana.eu/apps/Annotorious-FLOSS/)

 **The EuropeanaConnect Annotation Suite** - A tool that allows end-users to annotate digital images, maps, audio and video files.